sourcegraph/about/content/blogposts/blog-post-starter-pack.md

 ### YouTube

 You can easily embed YouTube videos using the `YouTube` component.
+The two required properties are `title` and `id`.

+A title should be descriptive for your YouTube video and is used for accessibility and the caption.
+It is also hidden by default.
+To optionally display the title below the video as a caption, add the `showTitle` property.

 The `id` value is found at the end of the URL for any YouTube video.
-To display the title below the video, add the `showTitle` property.

 <YouTube
   title="Accelerate developer onboarding with Sourcegraph"